 Sometimes, we take for granted the fact that most Bass West readers own boats.
 The truth is that many do not.
 In any event, there should be plenty of you out there who enjoy fishing from the bank, regardless of whether you own a boat.
 I thought it would be a nice change to write an article to you -- and for that matter -- all of us who have ever fished from the bank.

 I'm a professional angler and the rules don't allow me to fish from the bank in tournaments, yet I have done my share of bank fishing when I fish for them.
-Bank fishing to be a great way to catch fish.
+Bank fishing is a great way to catch fish.

 First I locate an area that would suit the bass at the time of year I want to fish.
 I look for areas that have roughly a 30-degree slope running away from the shore.
 I like areas that run from 5 to 15 feet in depth, and have deep water adjacent to my chosen spot.
 If the slope is over 45 degrees, I try and avoid those areas.